8dcc/browser-homepage/README.md

 - Now you can see an (ugly) icon when the input updates, containing the search engine.
 In the future you should be able to change the icons and use text instead.
 - If you use a search engine, the value of the search engine (`yt`, `g`, etc.) gets removed from the input value.
 Added 1 more setting (code for now) that will be checked to decide if after the value is empty with a search engine (You want to delete the search engine), the whole search engine will be deleted or you can "edit" the search engine.
 A bit hard to explain, but easy to see when changing `delete_whole_se` in the code and trying to delete the search engine.
 - Added text mode for search engines
+- Added settings window, background, items, css, checkbox, etc. The js works more or less.
+The settings do not really update on localstorage atm.

 ## Todo
 - [X] `todo.js` applies the `<a>` tag to the whole todo element instead of the link only.
 (Now it works only if the link is the only content of the todo element)